-- The interval function remains active after the shoot, and also after the camera is switched off and on again, until another shooting mode (Drive Mode) is set. - Availability of the interval function does not mean that the camera is suitable for use as a monitoring device. - Regardless of how many frames were taken in a series, the last image in the series or the last image saved on the memory card while the saving process is ongoing will be displayed first in both review modes. - We recommend deactivating Live View mode for longer interval or continuous shooting. - The shots of an interval shooting are marked with in review mode.
+- The interval function remains active after a picture series is completed, and also after the camera is switched off and on again, until another shooting mode (Drive Mode) is set. - Availability of the interval function does not mean that the camera is suitable for use as a monitoring device. - Regardless of how many pictures were taken in a series, the last picture in the series or the last picture in the series or the last picture saved on the memory card while the saving process is ongoing will be displayed first in both review modes. - We recommend deactivating Live View mode for longer interval or continuous shooting. - The pictures of an interval shooting are marked with 📫 in review mode.